rafaelravedutti/pairs/README.md

-# PAIIRS - PArticle Interactions Intermediate Representation and Simulator
+# P4IRS - Parallel and Performance-Portable Particles Intermediate Representation and Simulator